-I so wish I had known the signs.
+I wish I had known the signs.
 I wish I had known to ask, “Are you thinking about suicide?”
 But I didn’t.

 Imagine day after day being tortured with thoughts like those above.
 I now see pages and pages of them.
-Imagine the courage it takes to make the choice to live every day and the amount of energy that that uses up.
+Imagine the courage it takes to make the choice to live every day and the amount of energy that uses up.

 Ninety percent of all who die by suicide suffer from a mental illness.
 And that intense emotional pain does subside, often in as little as 20 minutes.

 Here’s what I’ve learned from my son’s writings, clinical studies and suicide attempt survivors who follow this blog.